04 Jan There Is No Such Thing As A Forever Stock

 Todd Jones, MBA, CAIA®

-Gratus Capital is an SEC-registered investment advisor.
+Gratus Capital is an SEC-registered investment adviser.
 Registration with the SEC does not imply any level of skill or training.
 Our ADV documents are available upon request.
 The opinions expressed are as of January 2019 and may change as economic conditions vary.
 The information provided is not intended to be relied upon as specific investment advice and is not a recommendation, offer or solicitation to buy or sell any securities.
+Examples provided are based on current market conditions, and there is no guarantee that any applicable condition will remain in place.
+Portfolio holdings are subject to change at any time and may differ materially in the future from case studies presented.
 No graph or chart by itself can be used to determine which securities to buy or sell or when to buy or sell them.
 As with any investments, past performance is not a guarantee of future results.
 There is no guarantee that any investment strategy will achieve its objectives, generate profits or avoid losses.